-Since the natural parameter space $\Theta = \R^n$ is open, Proposition~\ref{Prop:RegularMinimal} tells us that the MLE $\hat \theta$ exists and is unique if and only if the empirical degree sequence $\mathbf{d}$ belongs to the interior $\M^\circ$ of the mean parameter space $\M$.
+Since the natural parameter space $\Theta = \R^n$ is open, Proposition~\ref{Prop:RegularMinimal} implies that the MLE $\hat \theta$ exists and is unique if and only if the empirical degree sequence $\mathbf{d}$ belongs to the interior $\M^\circ$ of the mean parameter space $\M$.

 We also note that since $\nu^{\binom{n}{2}}$ is the counting measure on $S^{\binom{n}{2}}$, all distributions on $S^{\binom{n}{2}}$ are absolutely continuous with respect to $\nu^{\binom{n}{2}}$, so $\mathfrak{P}$ contains all probability distributions on $S^{\binom{n}{2}}$.
 In particular, $\mathfrak{P}$ contains the Dirac measures, and by Proposition~\ref{Prop:MConvW}, this implies $\M = \conv(\W)$, where $\W$ is the set of all graphical sequences.